Create a formula in a worksheet

 Anyone who can create a worksheet can add a formula to it.
 Formulas are not reusable; the formula you create is associated only with the worksheet it belongs to.
-A complete list of available formulas and examples of each is available in the Formula function reference.
+A complete list of available formulas and examples of each is available in the formula function reference.

 You can create a formula in a worksheet by using the Formula Builder.
 When you do this, the result of the formula gets added to the worksheet as a column.
 Use these steps to create a formula:

-Click the + button next to Formulas.
+Select the + button next to Formulas.

 Type your formula in the Formula Builder.